Key business contact

-Research and business opportunities
+Programs and collaboration opportunities

 NRC Aerospace conducts R&TD across the full spectrum of issues related to the design, manufacture, qualification, performance, use and maintenance of air and space vehicles.
 This work covers all of the major concerns in aerospace—cost, weight, safety, and most recently, environmental footprint.

 The development and delivery of demonstrated technologies into the aerospace market can best be achieved by combining expertise and resources, and maximizing opportunities for Canadian companies at all levels of the supply chain.
 In this respect, NRC Aerospace plays a critical role in supporting its collaborators bridge the gap between innovation and commercialization and facilitating the introduction of new technologies into both civilian and military markets.